Canton Synchronization Domain on Fabric

 Site-wide disaster recovery

-In a multi-writer, multi-reader topology, the sequencer nodes can be hosted by different organizations and across multiple datacenters to recover from the failure of an entire datacenter.
+In a multi-writer, multi-reader topology, the sequencer nodes can be hosted by different organizations and across multiple data centers to recover from the failure of an entire data center.

 Resilience to erroneous behavior